ni/grpc-labview/docs/Building.md

 - The codebase is maintained in LabVIEW 2019 for backwards compatibility
    - To contribute, Install LabVIEW 2019
    - Otherwise any LabVIEW 2019 or newer is sufficient to build
    - Both bitnesses are supported.
 64-bit is modern and recommended.
+32-bit is the default to support the CI system.
 - Install LabVIEW CLI
 - Install JKI VI Package Manager.
 You would need Community or Pro edition to build VIP files.
 - Install VI Package Manager API for LabVIEW.
 (Download [location](https://www.ni.com/en-in/support/downloads/tools-network/download.vi-package-manager-api.html#374501))